 Studying for an accredited degree programme means that your course will provide you with the basis for becoming a chartered professional in your chosen discipline.
 Your degree, along with a period of practical experience in the industry and a professional examination, will grant full membership of a leading professional body.

-Our courses are fully accredited by, or seeking accreditation from, one or more of the following awarding bodies: the Royal Institute of British Architects (RIBA), the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB), the Royal Town Planning Institute (RTPI) and the Joint Board of Moderators (JBM) comprising the Institution of Civil Engineers (ICE), Institution of Structural Engineers (IStructE), Institute of Highway Engineers (IHE), the Chartered Institution of Highways and Transportation (CIHT), and the Chartered Institution of Civil Engineering Surveyors (CICES).
+Our courses are fully accredited by, or seeking accreditation from, one or more of the following awarding bodies: the Royal Institute of British Architects (RIBA), the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB), the Royal Town Planning Institute (RTPI), the Chartered Institution of Civil Engineering Surveyors (CICES), and the Joint Board of Moderators (JBM) comprising the Institution of Civil Engineers (ICE), Institution of Structural Engineers (IStructE), Institute of Highway Engineers (IHE), the Permanent Way Institution (PWI), and the Chartered Institution of Highways and Transportation (CIHT).

 In addition to the subject specific knowledge and technical skills you gain, our courses provide you with diverse transferable skills that include time-management, communication, teamwork, leadership, problem solving, critical thinking and analysis.
 These, combined with your deep subject specific expertise, ensure you are highly sought after by the leading employers in the built environment sector, and beyond.

 Recent graduate destinations include AECOM, Air Charter Service, Amey, Arup, Atkins, Balfour Beatty, BAM Construction, BAM Nuttall, Barratt London, Bowmer and Kirkland, Gardiner and Theobald, Graham Construction, Interserve Construction, Jacobs, Kier, Morgan Sindall, Network Rail, Sir Robert McAlpine, Tony G and Partners, and more.